 Acid victims redefine beauty in Bangladesh fashion show

-In this March 7, 2017 photo, a Bangladeshi acid attack survivor gets her make up applied during the event 'Beauty Redefined' in Dhaka, Bangladesh.
-Organizers said they hoped to highlight the fact that acid victims, too often overlooked, are a vital part of society.
+In this March 7, 2017 photo, a Bangladeshi acid attack survivor waits in backstage during the event 'Beauty Redefined' in Dhaka, Bangladesh.
+The country has struggled to deal with acid attacks in recent decades, instituting harsh punishments for perpetrators including the death sentence.

 Comments